What to do in your allotment in July

-- Sow Sweet Williams into your allotment beds this month.
+- Sow Sweet William ‘Pinocchio’ into your allotment beds this month.
 The seedlings happily overwinter outdoors and produce flowers in late spring the following year.

 - Deadhead your flowering perennials and allotment bedding plant displays to encourage repeat flowering through the entire summer.

 - Try leaving a vegetable plant in the ground to ‘go over’ and flower.
-Not only are parsnip and brassica flowers particularly lovely to look at, they will attract pollinators while also allowing you to try saving your own seeds.
+Not only are parsnip and brassica flowers particularly lovely to look at, they attract pollinators and allow you to save your own seeds.